Systematize Your Subcontractor Team

 That is the premise behind the Terms & Conditions -> Scopes of Work -> Work Order -> Inspection Report process.

-To really control the quality of work done on your site by subcontractors, you must–
+You can control the work done on your site by subcontractors

 You don’t do the work.
 You manage the performance of others who do the work.